elliotchance/bento/README.md

 places is at least 2.
 8. The words `places` and `place` mean the same thing.
 However, it is easier to read when `place` is reserved for when there is only one decimal place.
+9. The default value of a `number` is `0`.
+This is safe to use use before it has been set.

 #### Mathematical Operations